ramareddyv108/Rest-Assured-Java-API-Automation/README.md

         mvn clean test -Pqa,regression-test

 Note: By default, if no Maven profiles are selected, the tests will be executed on the dev environment.

+How to check reports:-

+  After running the mvn commands , you can see the reports under
+        1) reports/html-reports
+        2) target/surefire-reports/emailable-report.html
+        3) target/surefire-reports/index.html